VTT to TXT Converter

 What's the difference between VTT and SRT?−+

 SRT (SubRip) is the classic plain-text subtitle format with comma-separated milliseconds and no file header.
-VTT (WebVTT) is the web-native caption format used by HTML5 players, YouTube downloads, and many platforms — it starts with a WEBVTT header, uses dots for fractions, and supports optional styling blocks.
+VTT (WebVTT) is the web-native caption format used by HTML5 players and many platforms — it starts with a WEBVTT header, uses dots for fractions, and supports optional styling blocks.
 This page reads .vtt directly.

 Can I convert SRT files to TXT?−+

 Yes.
-Use the SRT to TXT Converter for SubRip files — it matches this tool’s workflow for .srt uploads and paste.
+Use the SRT to TXT Converter for SubRip files; it matches this tool's workflow for .srt uploads and pasted text.
+Both tools strip subtitle markup and offer the same plain or timestamped output, so you can pick whichever format you happen to have on hand.

 Does this tool work offline?−+